Bram1903/TotemGuard/README.md

 toggle_damage_on_check: true
 damage_amount_on_check: 0

-# Determines when the plugin should stop for checking a player.
+# Detements when the plugin should stop for checking a player.
 # This is to ensure no false flags being created by low tps or ping.
 min_tps: 15.0
 max_ping: 250